 8. Exit Rate

-Exit rate is a very important mobile app KPI yet often a very ignored one.
-Merchants pay more importance to bounce rate instead of exit rate, but they need to do the opposite.
-Merchants need to understand the same screen from where the users dropped more than calculating how many users dropped.
-Exit rate points out the screen where the users dropped.
-Once pointed out, the developers and designers need to work.
+Though merchants pay more importance to bounce rate instead of exit rate, they need to do the opposite.
+Merchants need to understand the screen from where the users dropped more than calculating how many users dropped.

 1. Average Order Value

-Average Order Value or AOV is the amount each user spends purchasing your app.
-The higher the value, the better for you.
+Average Order Value or AOV is the amount each user spends on ordering goods/services from your app.
+A higher AOV indicates relevant products, competitive pricing, and much more.

 2. Average Revenue Per User

-Average Revenue Per User of ARPU is the value or amount you collect from each active user from in-app purchases, clicks, ad impressions, subscriptions, or any paid features.
+Average Revenue Per User of ARPU is one of the most important mobile app performance metrics in terms of revenue and profit calculation.
+It denotes the value or amount you collect from each active user from in-app purchases, clicks, ad impressions, subscriptions, or any paid features.
 It is specifically how much your users spend on your app itself.

 3. Total Purchases